fullfacing/keycloak4s/README.md

 * `service` - Example: "api-reporting".
               This is the API's name that is represented in Keycloak as a client.
 It is used to check the user's access token for permissions for the service.

-* `enforcementMode` - This is an enum that determines how requests that has no matching policy rule are handled.
+* `enforcementMode` - This is an enum that determines how requests that have no matching policy rule are handled.
 The three options are:
    * "ENFORCING"  - Requests with no matching policy rule are denied.
    * "PERMISSIVE" - Requests with no matching policy rule are accepted.
 Requests that match a policy rule are evaluated to determine access.
    * "DISABLED"   - No authorization evaluation takes place.
 A valid access token is still required.

-* `paths` - This field defines the roles in each path.
+* `paths` - This is where rules for each protected route in the api are defined.
 It determines the permissions that are required for each request to access the specified path.

     * `path` - Example: "/v2/resource/segment/action".
-               The request path within the `secure` directive will be matched against the configured path defined here.
+               The request path within the `secure` directive will be matched against the configured path defined here.<br><br>

      >Special segments:<br>
      A "wildcard" path/segment can be configured using a "\*" segment.
 For example, a path configured simply as "/\*" means this rule will apply to any request.
 A path configured as "/v1/segment/*" will apply to any request starting with the path "/v1/segment/".<br>